cindywang625/mortality_studies/Ozone/README.md

 ## Scripts

 ### under processing_data (kind of in order)
-- year_bmr.ipynb --> processes the IFS data so that the deaths/1000 from non communicative disease + respiratory infection of a country is applied evenly to every grid cell for that specific country.
-This generates BMR for each year.
-- calculate_RR.ipynb --> calculates RR following Peng et al., 2021 and using GEMM parameter estimates from Burnett et al., 2018.
-This is calculated using regridded PM2.5 data for SSP2-4.5 and the ARISE simulations.
-The code enables this to be calculated for each ensemble member and the ensemble average.
-- check_demographic.ipynb --> calculates the ratio of the population for each age group to the total population for each country --> generates male_pop_by_age_frac and female_pop_by_age_frac
-- get_tot_pop.ipynb --> uses pop_by_age_frac and SEDAC 2020 population to get the total population for each age group and gender for every grid cell --> generates male_2020_demo_frac and female_2020_demo_frac
+- calculate_RR.ipynb
-- deaths_by_grid.ipynb --> calculates death for each grid cell
+- deaths_by_grid_ozone.ipynb --> calculates death for each grid cell
-- deaths_by_country.ipynb --> sums up death for each grid cell within country border and saves it as deaths per country.
+- deaths_by_country_ozone.ipynb --> sums up death for each grid cell within country border and saves it as deaths per country.